Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 - **Data_TSApplicationConstructorInvokedStart** - Marks the timestamp when the OfficeMobile application constructor is invoked by the OS.

-- **Data_TSCommonLibrariesLoadEndEnd** - These fields bracket the loading of shared Office libraries (for example, core components used across Word, Excel, PowerPoint, and Copilot).
+- **Data_TSCommonLibrariesLoadEndEnd** - This field brackets the loading of shared Office libraries (for example, core components used across Word, Excel, PowerPoint, and Copilot).

-- **Data_TSCommonLibrariesLoadStartStart** - These fields bracket the loading of shared Office libraries (for example, core components used across Word, Excel, PowerPoint, and Copilot).
+- **Data_TSCommonLibrariesLoadStartStart** - This field brackets the loading of shared Office libraries (for example, core components used across Word, Excel, PowerPoint, and Copilot).

-- **Data_TSMinimumLibrariesLoadEnd** - These fields capture the loading of the minimum required libraries for OfficeMobile to function.
+- **Data_TSMinimumLibrariesLoadEnd** - This field captures the loading of the minimum required libraries for OfficeMobile to function.

-- **Data_TSMinimumLibrariesLoadStartStart** - These fields capture the loading of the minimum required libraries for OfficeMobile to function.
+- **Data_TSMinimumLibrariesLoadStartStart** - This field captures the loading of the minimum required libraries for OfficeMobile to function.

 - **Data_TSOnCreateCoreEnd** - These timestamps bracket the execution of the core logic within the specific method of the OfficeMobile activity.

 - **Data_TSOnCreateCoreStart** - These timestamps bracket the execution of the core logic within the specific method of the OfficeMobile activity.

-- **Data_UpdateFragmentEnd** - These fields mark the start and end of fragment updates triggered during boot or navigation.
+- **Data_UpdateFragmentEnd** - This field marks the start and end of fragment updates triggered during boot or navigation.

-- **Data_UpdateFragmentStart** - These fields mark the start and end of fragment updates triggered during boot or navigation.
+- **Data_UpdateFragmentStart** - This field marks the start and end of fragment updates triggered during boot or navigation.

 - **Data_WARMUP_LANDING_MODULE** - Captures the warmup markers for landing ai hub module